Dénia: Transportation

+Connections by ALSA bus are also available to major cities Benidorm and Alicante to the south, and to Gandia and Valencia to the north.

+Dénia is accessible by car from the AP-7 motorway and N-332 national road, which lie several kilometers due west of the city.

+Economy

+The head office of Baleària is in Dénia.

 Culture

-The bonfire festival is celebrated each March.
-Huge papier-mâché statues called fallas are set up throughout the town, and then set ablaze.
+The Fallas festival is celebrated each March from March 14-19.
+As done in major cities throughout the Valencian Community, huge papier-mâché statues called fallas are set up throughout the town, are awarded both overall and category prizes, and then set ablaze on the last night of the celebration in reverse order of their overall finish.
+Dénia has 11 "falla districtes": Baix La Mar, Campaments, Centro, Darrere de Castell, Diana, Les Roques, Nou Camp Roig, Oeste, París-Pedrera, Port-Rotes, and Saladar.
+Each district constructs both an adult and children's falla.
+Districts compete in the "Especial" or the "Primera" categories, depending upon how much is allocated for the construction of each falla.

 The Bous a la Mar (meaning "Bulls at the Sea") is held in July.
 The highlight of this week-long festival is watching bulls run down the main street Marqués de Campo, only to be chased into the Mediterranean sea by those daring enough to enter a makeshift bull ring with them.

-Since 1974 it has been home to painter and sculptor Joan Castejón.
+Since 1974, Dénia has been home to painter and sculptor Joan Castejón.
 The town honored him as an Adoptive Son of Dénia in 1999.

-Since 2015 Dénia has been an UNESCO Creative City of Gastronomy.
-The celebrity Chef Quique Dacosta has a 3 star Michelin restaurant in the Las Marinas area of the city.
+Since 2015, Dénia has been an UNESCO Creative City of Gastronomy.
+The celebrity chef Quique Dacosta has his namesake 3-star Michelin restaurant in the Las Marinas area of the city.
+The 1-star Michelin restaurant Peix y Brases is also in Dénia.
+The annual D*na Festival is the city's annual gastronomic fair, held annually on the last weekend of September at the Marineta Cassiana boardwalk.